-Use the corner of the file to cut a 45 degree/triangular groove in the threads, as shown below,
+Use the corner of the file to cut a 45 degree/triangular groove in the threads, as shown below, (this valvehouse is just an example)

 Note that the O ring groove does not get damaged by doing this modification.

 The groove should be cut so that no threads are visible in the groove, this will allow the regulator to breath/vent freely.